clue/clue.engineering/www/_posts/2018-11-20 introducing-reactphp-socks.md

   - proxy
 ---

-Today, I'm happy to announce the `v1.0.0` release of [clue/reactphp-socks](https://github.com/clue/reactphp-socks) 🎉

-> Async SOCKS proxy connector client and server implementation, tunnel any TCP/IP-based protocol through a SOCKS5 or SOCKS4(a) proxy server, built on top of [ReactPHP](https://reactphp.org/).
+Today, I'm happy to announce the `v1.0.0` release of [clue/reactphp-socks](https://github.com/clue/reactphp-socks), the async SOCKS proxy connector client and server implementation, tunnel any TCP/IP-based protocol through a SOCKS5 or SOCKS4(a) proxy server, built on top of [ReactPHP](https://reactphp.org/). 🎉

 Don't be fooled by the version number: Its [release history](https://github.com/clue/reactphp-socks/releases) suggests this is not exactly a new project.
 In fact, this is the first project that got me started with ReactPHP around six years ago (*time flies by*) and has been used in production in a number of projects ever since.
 So I guess it's about time to write an introductory blog post about this project, what SOCKS proxy servers can be used for and why I think ReactPHP's design makes it a perfect fit.